pyrogram/pyrogram/docs/source/start/auth.rst

 .. note::

-    The API key (api_id and api_hash) and the bot_token is not needed anymore after a successful authorization.
+    The API key (api_id and api_hash) and the bot_token are not required anymore after a successful authorization.
-    This means you can now simply use:
+    This means you can now simply use the following:

     .. code-block:: python